Kometa-Team/Cookbook/cookbook/defaults/custom_art.md

 ### All at once

-Say you want to replace them all with the minimum information in the config.
+Say you want to replace them all while adding the minimum information in the config.

 Use a single template variable with a placeholder for Kometa to replace: